-The Lock Position button is used to lock controls so that they cannot be moved or deleted while editing the layout.
-You can use this feature to prevent your user interface from being accidentally changed while editing it.
+The Lock Position button is used to lock controls so that they cannot be moved by the mouse while editing the layout.
+You can still move the control using the arrow keys, change properties and delete it as necessary.

 Show Tab Order

 Available for Desktop and Web projects only.
 Show Tab Order displays each control in the Tab Order Editor.
 The controls on the layout appear in the editor list in tab order.
 You can drag controls around to change their tab order on the layout.

 Auto-Adjust Tab Order

 This item displays a dialog that will automatically adjust the tab order for the controls on the layout, which is faster than doing it manually.
 The choices are "Left to Right Top to Bottom" and "Top to Bottom Left to Right" with the flow indicated by the graphic in the dialog.

 The Show Measurements button allows you to better visualize your layout.
 When you click enable Show Measurements view, you can move the mouse around your layout to see various measurements, such as how far a control is from the top of the layout or how far controls are from each other.